-Nokia N9 passes through the FCC with support for both AT&T and T-MobileAlex Wagner - Deputy Managing Editor, News Desk
+Nokia N9 passes through the FCC with support for both AT&T and T-MobileAlex Wagner - Editorial Director of News and Content

 It's been a while since we've heard anything about Nokia's Meego-powered N9, but today the handset, also known as the RM-680, was spotted getting approval in the FCC.
 Once thought to be cancelled, the FCC approved the N9 to be compatible with a bevy of GSM and WCDMA bands, including to enable 3G on both AT&T and T-Mobile here in the U.S. There's not much more info contained in the filing thanks to Nokia's request for confidentiality, but it's worth noting that that request will expire on June 24th, so we may hear more about the N9 around that date.